gvwilson/sdxpy/src/glob/index.md

 rather than just `True` or `False`.
 `Match.match` therefore checks that we've reached the end of the text.

-The null object class is:
+The Null Object class is:

 [% inc file="glob_null.py" keep="null" %]

-It must be the last one in the chain, and as advertised, it doesn't advance the match (i.e., it does nothing).
+The null object must be the last one in the chain, and as advertised, it doesn't advance the match (i.e., it does nothing).
 Every other matcher can now pass responsibility down the chain